stephaneey/azure-and-k8s-architecture/networking/azure-kubernetes-service/ingress/ingress.md

 ## One ingress controller for internal traffic and one for external traffic
 With AKS, we can enable the *Azure Mesh*, which leverages Istio behind the scenes and one of the supported topology is to enable two ingress channels, one for internal-only traffic and one for external traffic.
 However, the external ingress controller is associated with a public IP attached to the default external load balancer, which is not ideal as we typically prefer to have everything private and consolidate public endpoints through Web Application Firewalls or firewalls should you deal with non-HTTP traffic.
 ![Split-External-Internal](ic-split-int-ext.png)

+Here are the pros & cons of such an approach.

+**Pros**
+- Clear segregation between internet and internal channels, which is easier to manage at scale and gives a better visibility.
+- Dedicated Network Security Group per channel

+**Cons**
+- Can be challenging to delegate ingress managament to application teams since they will all target the same gateway (iternal or external) overall.

+Here again, you should make sure to have replicas running in different availability zones.

 ## One ingress controller per domain

 ## One ingress controller per application